farhan-syah/spark/SPARK.md

 - Metrics review: Are we hitting our KRs?
 - Proposal review: What should we work on next week?
 - Process tune: One thing to try next week

+**Optional AI-Enhanced Learning:**
+- Pattern analysis: What patterns emerge from completed work?
+- Context insights: How can better context prevent future issues?
+- Relationship mapping: Which work items commonly connect?

+*Note: AI enhancements are optional and don't change retro duration or core process.*

 **Total:** < 2 hours/week of meetings